ACIT4040/ACIT4040-Contract-Template/README.md

 # ACIT4040 Group X Contract

 ## Group member
-Name:
+Name: Alan Turing

-Email:
+Email: Turing@email.co.uk

-Phone:
+Phone: 114

+...

 ## Mission
-This group intends to make a ....
+This group intends to make a mega robot capable of securing dominion over Mars

 ## Goal
-The primary goal of the mission is to ....
+The primary goal of the mission is the world conquest of Mars

 ## Roles and duties
 [Vlad "the Archivist" Țepeș] is responsible for taking notes during